-- Planning and Design Loans will be available to municipalities to encourage pro-active planning efforts.
+- The Federal budget was passed as of December 27, 2020.
+The final allotment for the Federal Fiscal Year (FFY) 2021 CWSRF Capitalization Grant for Nebraska is \$8,109,000.
+This is approximately \$1,000 less than last year's allocation. - The NDEE and SRF programs, in an effort to increase efficiency and accessibility, has begun transitioning to more electronic formats.
+Starting in 2020, the SRF began having loan agreements signed electronically. - Construction Loan interest rates for CWSRF will be set at or below Market Rate. - Planning and Design Loans will be available to municipalities to encourage pro-active planning efforts.
 Planning and Design Loans will have an interest rate of 0%, with a 0.5% administrative fee, and a maximum of five year term.
-Further, should the recipient return to the program for a construction loan related to an awarded Planning Loan, an additional subsidy of loan forgiveness up to the final Planning Loan awarded, may be added to the construction loan. - Subsidy assistance: - In an effort to provide communities with additional financial assistance and to create similar loan terms and conditions across both SRF programs, the CWSRF loan forgiveness allocation determination procedures will be similar to that of the DWSRF program. - In conjunction with current loan forgiveness, an additional tiered evaluation system will be used for borrowers.
-The following tiered system will be implemented for the SFY 2021 IUP: - Population Focused - Population of 10,000 or less Capped at 15% - Population of 3,300 or less Capped at 20% - Population of 500 or less Capped at 25% - Borrowers will be evaluated based on standard loan forgiveness terms as well as the new population focused terms and be awarded the loan forgiveness amount of whichever is greater and dependent on availability of funds. - Median Household Income (MHI) American Community Survey (ACS) five-year data from 2012-2016 data is being updated to the ACS five-year data from 2014-2018.
-The State Median Household Income (MHI), that is determined from the American Community Survey five-year estimate (2014-2019), has increased from \$54,384 to \$59,116.
+Further, should the recipient return to the program for a construction loan related to an awarded Planning Loan, an additional subsidy of loan forgiveness up to the final Planning Loan awarded, may be added to the construction loan. - Subsidy assistance: - Loan Forgiveness eligibility will continue to follow the implemented tiered system for the SFY 2022 IUP: - Population Focused - Population of 10,000 or less Capped at 15% - Population of 3,300 or less Capped at 20% - Population of 500 or less Capped at 25% - Borrowers will be evaluated based on standard loan forgiveness terms from previous years as well as the new population focused terms and be awarded the loan forgiveness amount of whichever is greater and dependent on availability of funds. - Median Household Income (MHI) American Community Survey (ACS) five-year data from 2014-2018 will continue to be used for this IUP's data information.